 Visit the Just the Facts page for printable summaries on topics related to relationship violence and partner abuse.
-At the top of these pages you will see a green “Print” button that will put the content in a printer friendly format.

 Things to Consider When Talking About Abuse with Your Clients